-It’s important to note that the Speaking test can be taken on a different day as a week before or after the other sections.
+It’s important to note that the Speaking test can be taken on a different day like a week before or after the other sections.
 This is a good option if you prefer to break the test up and not have so much to do on a single day.

 Other proficiency exams can last over 3 hours, so the relatively shorter length of the IELTS test may make it more appealing to some test takers.

 There’s no doubt that British English influences the IELTS test.
 After all, IELTS is jointly owned by the British Council, Cambridge Assessment English, and IDP Education Australia.
 Still, both American English and British English are accepted on the exam, and it doesn’t matter which one you use.

 You won’t be marked down for writing “recognized” instead of “recognized” or using American pronunciation.

 What’s more, the IELTS Listening test features native English speakers from various English-speaking countries, although the majority of accents will be British.
 If you’re more comfortable and familiar with British English, you may prefer IELTS.

 While there are many reasons for taking the IELTS test, most test-takers do so because they plan to study, work or immigrate to an English-speaking country.

 IELTS for Study

 Did you know that 100% of UK universities and most universities worldwide accept IELTS Academic test results?
 While each university sets its requirements for the minimum band score, it’s good to know that your IELTS score will be widely accepted no matter where you go.

 If you would like to complete an undergraduate or postgraduate degree program, IELTS Academic is the right exam.
 IELTS General Training is more suited for programs that don’t give a degree.